 1. Vipassana Meditation Retreat – Wat Suan Mokkh in Chaiya, Thailand

-This type of meditation retreat is rooted in Buddhism and is centered around silent meditation.
-It lasts for 10 days, includes basic accommodation, and requires silence, a digital detox, and often sleeping for 6 hours per night.
+This type of meditation retreat is rooted in Buddhism and centered around silent meditation.
+It lasts for 10 days, includes basic accommodation, and requires silence, a digital detox, and often sleeping for just six hours per night.
 You’re basically doing some sort of meditation almost around the clock.

 In the case of Wat Suan Mokkh in Thailand, retreats begin on the first of every month and are quite traditional.
-Participants sleep on a concrete bed with a mosquito net, are given 1-2 vegetarian meals per day, and do combinations of sitting and walking meditation in addition to yoga and some chanting for a donation of 1000 Thai baht (about $33).
+Participants sleep on a concrete bed with a mosquito net, are given 1-2 vegetarian meals per day, and do combinations of sitting and walking meditation in addition to yoga and some chanting for a donation of 1000 Thai baht (about $30).
 The meditation mainly takes place in the open-air sand meditation hall and in the coconut forest around the retreat grounds.

 When I went on New Year’s Eve several years ago, I found that it was an amazing way to ring in a new year.
-I won’t sugarcoat it, this type of retreat is tough.
-It shows you all of the things you need to work on and how to deal with the things that come up in your own mind.
+I won’t sugarcoat it: this type of retreat is tough.
+It shows you all of the issues you need to work on and how to deal with the things that come up in your own mind.
 It’s also an incredibly effective exercise in learning how to deal with negative thoughts and emotions.

-For more meditation retreats around the world, including some gentler ones, check out this post with additional options and more detail on what to expect.
+For more silent meditation retreats around the world, including some gentler ones, check out this post with additional options and more detail on what to expect.